12 Remodeling Ideas That Will Pay Off

 11 / 12

 Remodeling Ideas: Deck Addition

-A wood deck addition falls on the inexpensive side of remodeling projects but it's of the more valuable.
-Remodeling Magazine's report finds that a deck addition has a national average cost of $10,707 and will have a resale value of $7,652 Check out easy deck inspection tips and how to repair a deck.
+A wood deck addition falls on the inexpensive side of remodeling projects, but it's one of the more valuable.
+Remodeling Magazine's report finds a deck addition has a national average cost of $10,707 and a resale value of $7,652.
+Check out easy deck inspection tips and how to repair a deck.

 Remodeling Ideas: Smart Home Technology

 Smart devices are infiltrating homes at increasing rates.
 Statista, a market research firm, found 33 percent of homes have one connected device and that number could rise to 60 percent by 2021.
 These smart devices can even detect leaks in your water heater.
 Check out smart devices for the home.